Something you may commonly search online for answers about is how to make more money.

 Many times you may need some more experience or knowledge.

-A great way to learn is to shadow other people and departments to increase your money making power.
+A great way to learn is to shadow other people and departments to increase your paycheck and money making power.

 This is actually a good thing to do ahead of asking for a raise, to showcase even more initiative.
 But you can start learning how to do more things or see how things operate.